* China iron ore futures fall sharply

 * U.S. bond yields supported on rate hike view

 By Saikat Chatterjee

 HONG KONG, May 5 (Reuters) - Asian stocks declined for a third consecutive day on Friday as fresh falls in commodities raised concerns about the health of the global economy, though the euro bucked the broad weakness on receding concerns about France's presidential election.

-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.4 percent on Friday and was trading at its lowest level since April 25.
+MSCI's broadest index of Asia-Pacific shares outside Japan extended its decline to be down 0.8 percent on Friday and was trading at its lowest level since April 25.